One False Move

-One False Move is a 1992 American crime thriller film directed by Carl Franklin and co-written by Billy Bob Thornton.
+One False Move is a 1992 American crime thriller film directed by Carl Franklin and written by Billy Bob Thornton and Tom Epperson.
 The film stars Thornton alongside Bill Paxton and Cynda Williams.
 The low-budget production was about to be released straight to home video when it was finished, but became popular through word of mouth, convincing the distributor to give the film a theatrical release.
-Film critic Gene Siskel voted this film as his favorite of 1992.

 Plot

 Three criminals, Ray, Pluto and Fantasia (Ray's girlfriend), commit six brutal murders over the course of one night in Los Angeles as they seek a cache of money and cocaine.
 The trio leave for Houston to sell the cocaine to a friend of Pluto's.

-The LAPD Detectives Cole and McFeely are investigating the case.
+LAPD Detectives Dud Cole and John McFeely are investigating the case.
 After getting a few leads, they discover that the three are possibly headed for Star City, Arkansas.
 The LAPD contacts the Star City Police Chief, Dale "Hurricane" Dixon, who is excited about the case, as it gives him an opportunity to do "some real police work".
 He is well-known throughout the small county, chatting with locals while on patrol.
-The detectives fly to Star City and meet Dixon.
+The detectives fly to Star City and meet Dale.
 He attempts to ingratiate himself with the detectives, whom he reveres, while they pretend to respect him.

 After stopping at a convenience store, a state trooper pulls over and attempts to arrest Ray and Pluto but Fantasia kills him as she is asked to get out of the car.
 Word of the trooper's murder gets to the detectives in Star City, and the trio review surveillance photos of Ray and Fantasia in the store confirming their identity.
-Dixon informs the detectives that Fantasia is Lila Walker and she grew up in Star City.
+Dale informs the detectives that Fantasia is Lila Walker and she grew up in Star City.
 He recalls she was a troubled youth who left for Hollywood with dreams of an acting career.

-The detectives sense Dixon may know Fantasia better than he is letting on after they stop by her mother's house.
+The detectives sense Dale may know Fantasia better than he is letting on after they stop by her mother's house.
 They question Fantasia's mother and brother Ronnie about Fantasia's whereabouts and if she had contacted them recently.
 They also meet a young boy, Byron, who is revealed to be Lila's young son.
 The detectives suspect that Lila will be coming home to see him.